 - Reporting and analytical request fire drills are common.
 If there are financial reporting and analytical requests in the form of continuous rapid-fire requests, consider the cadence an FP&A team could help develop and deliver.
 These fire drills can come in all shapes and forms.
 One common form is the request for reporting or status updates for more or less the same information.
 Continuous ad hoc sales production reporting could evolve more effectively into a weekly production report with established KPIs (e.g., total sales per week, sales month-over-month, units of sales, sales per product, or ROI).
 The foresight to establish set KPIs will not only mitigate fire drills and unnecessary ad hoc requests but, moreover, will provide a cadence and flow of information FP&A and management can expect and adhere to—a win-win for all.

-Successful FP&A infrastructures come in various shapes and sizes across organizations.
+Successful infrastructures come in various shapes and sizes across organizations.
 Because FP&A infrastructure must consider an organization’s business needs, complexity, industry, and size, there’s no one-size-fits-all approach.

 Strong Understanding of FP&A in the Leadership Function